 Researchers found that colored visuals increase people's willingness to read a piece of content by 80%.
 [Tweet this stat!]

-30) Install social sharing widgets.
+31. Install social sharing widgets.

 Just like "Tweet This" links get your content out there, so do social sharing buttons and widgets.
 Put them on your marketing content like case studies, whitepapers, ebooks, and blog posts.
 The more often your site appears on other social media sites, the more likely someone will see it, share it, and link to it from their website.

-31) Sponsor or speak at an event.
+32. Sponsor or speak at an event.

 If you're speaking at an event, make a really awesome, shareable presentation that people will want to find, share, and even link to later.
-Read this blog post for a start-to-finish guide on nailing your next presentation.

-32) Help another webmaster fix an error on their site.
+33. Help another webmaster fix an error on their site.